overview

 learnings

-marine dashboard human-machine interface
+marine human-machine interface display

 My Role

-UX — user research + testing
+UX — user/ market research + user flow + product/user testing

 Team